mayaanne/foundations/sprint-1/my-reflections-sprint-1.md

 ## Introduce Yoursef and Get to Know Your Cohort
 **_What was it like trying to summarise yourself to a group of strangers?
 Could you feel your ego?
 Were you self conscious?_**

 I love to write so I enjoyed this exercise.
 I could definitely feel my ego, but more in the sense that I wanted it to read well as opposed to the way in which I described myself.
 I wrote the truth, and that's all you can do when you are reflecting.
 I didn't feel self-conscious––perhaps I was and I just didn't notice.
-As they say, it's easy to be a keyboard warrior (except in my case, minus the rage).
+As they say, it's easy to be a keyboard warrior (except in my case, minus the 'warrior').

 ## In addition to the challenge specific reflections, answer the following questions in your reflection: